-There's no doubt a walking holiday in New Zealand be an unforgettable adventure, but what exactly should you pack?
+There's no doubt a walking tour in New Zealand be an unforgettable adventure, but what exactly should you pack?
 As well as obvious items like hiking boots and socks, it's worth noting that Kiwis are generally a chilled-out bunch and dress quite casually.
-When you're not donning your hiking boots and sunhat, smart casual attire is totally fine and you'll likely see many locals sporting their jandals (thongs, if you're an Aussie) in restaurants and bars.
+When you're not donning your hiking boots and sunhat, smart casual attire is totally fine and you'll likely see many locals sporting their sandals (thongs, if you're an Aussie) in restaurants and bars.
 Here are the essentials to pack for a walking holiday in New Zealand.

 Clothing & footwear